nlbse2023/issue-report-classification/README.md

 The accepted submissions will be published at the workshop proceedings.

-The submissions will be ranked based on the F1 score (defined below) achieved by the proposed classifiers on the test set, as indicated in the papers.
+The submissions will be ranked based on the F1 score (micro-averaged) achieved by the proposed classifiers on the test set, as indicated in the papers.

 The submission with the highest F1 score will be the winner of the competition.